edi414/ERP_Automation/README.md

 ## About this Project

-The idea of the Robot is:
+The idea of the Robots is:

 _"To be a central automation for extraction and processing of important reports for the management of prices, stock, and catalog of the Supermarket"._